Try to build the Lavochkin La-7 released from ACADEMY. The kit I purchased quite before, the condition of the decal looks good.

 Because it never shows the gap on the bottom if I only display it, I think whether to remain it same as making AFVs.
 Because I don’t paint the bottom of the AFV, especially tanks.

-I settle for this as this photo, a gap was filled up with simple work.
+I settle for this as in this photo, a gap was filled up with simple work.
 When not burying a gap, the appearance from the side would be bad.

 The canopy was masked and it’s temporarily attached now.